Kyrylo-Glamazdin/Brokerage-Simulation/README.md

 API_KEY
 `
  and the value to your API key from [Finnhub.io](https://finnhub.io/).
- * 4) Run the app either using iOS simulation or by connecting your actual iOS device via USB.
+ * 4) Run the app either using iOS simulation or by connecting your actual iOS device with a USB cable.